plexus/chestnut/README.md

 * Heroku support.
 Chestnut apps have all the bits and pieces to be deployable to Heroku.
 Getting your app on the web is as simple as `git push`.
+* Unit tests for both Clojure and CLJS.
+Or you can decide to use Speclj instead, both for CLJ and CLJS.
+  Both specs and CLJS tests can be run in "auto" mode.
+See [Testing](TESTING.md) for more information.

 ## Options